isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 We are well aware that you could claim the "bad" examples more logical than the ones marked "OK", but they also confuse more people, especially novices relying on teaching material using the far more common, conventional OK style.

-As ever, remember that the aim of these naming and layout rules are consistency and that aestetics vary immensely.
+As ever, remember that the aim of these naming and layout rules is consistency and that aesthetics vary immensely.

 ##### Enforcement